 5. Residual patterns across the study period

-Further analysis using Moran’s I test for spatial autocorrelation, with a contiguity-based conceptualization, yielded a Moran's index of 0.0165 and a p-value of 0.274.
+Further analysis using Moran’s I test for spatial autocorrelation, with a contiguity-based conceptualization utilizing the Queen's approach for neighbor selection, yielded a Moran's index of 0.0165 and a p-value of 0.274.
 This indicates a very weak, non-significant spatial correlation, suggesting the model's travel pattern predictions are not spatially biased.
 However, the residual map highlighted a tendency for the model to overpredict movements within CBGs in study area as shown in Figure 6, pointing to inaccuracies in simulating intra-CBG travel.